At the Destination step of the wizard, select the failback destination and backup proxies for VM data transport during failback.

 VMs selected for failback are processed one by one.
 Before processing a new VM in the VM list, Veeam Backup & Replication checks available backup proxies.
 If more than one backup proxy is available, Veeam Backup & Replication analyzes transport modes that the backup proxies can use, the current workload on the backup proxies to select the most appropriate resource for VM processing.

 - If you choose Use the selected backup proxy servers only, you can explicitly define backup proxies that must be used for data transfer.
 It is recommended that you select at least two backup proxies to ensure that failover is performed should one of backup proxies fail or lose its connectivity to the source or target datastore.

-If the replicated VM was associated with the storage profile, in the failback to original location scenario, Veeam Backup & Replication will associate the restored VM with this storage profile.
+If the replicated VM was associated with the storage policy, in the failback to original location scenario, Veeam Backup & Replication will associate the restored VM with this storage policy.

-When you click Next, Veeam Backup & Replication will check storage profiles in the virtual environment and compare this information with the information about the replica storage profile.
-If the original storage profile has been changed or deleted, Veeam Backup & Replication will display a warning.
+When you click Next, Veeam Backup & Replication will check storage policies in the virtual environment and compare this information with the information about the replica storage policy.
+If the original storage policy has been changed or deleted, Veeam Backup & Replication will display a warning.
 You can select one of the following options:

 - Current — the restored VM will be associated with the profile with which the original VM in the production environment is currently associated.

 - Default — the restored VM will be associated with the profile that is set as default for the target datastore.

 - Stored — the restored VM will be associated with the profile that was assigned to the original VM at the moment of replication.